telefonicaid/thinking-cities/docs/quickguide.md

 ![](media/image01.png)

 ### Step 3 - Get data

-Now your know your data is stored in the Cloud, lets get it via API.
+Now your know your data is stored in the Platform, lets get it via API.

 Now you are ready to invoke the API to get your device data.
 Just do an HTTP GET request like this: